Play Live Radio

 Nine people are recovering after a shooting Sunday morning at an East End music venue.
 Cincinnati Police say they were shot inside the Riverfront Live music venue at 4343 Kellogg Avenue around 1 a.m.
 Police say none of the victims had life threatening injuries.

-City Manager Sheryl Long says responsible gun owners must be appalled.
+At a press conference on Sunday afternoon, City Manager Sheryl Long said responsible gun owners must be appalled.

 “Guns are gasoline to the flames of violence,” she says.
 “They amplify the destruction and overrule any sense of resolution.
 Gun owners are responsible for keeping their dangerous weapons away from people and venues where they have no place.”